IMeet

-iMeet was a cloud-based video conferencing platform built in HTML 5 and Adobe Flash. iMeet allows up to 125 participants to communicate using traditional landline audio or VoIP audio and to video conference through webcams. iMeet was launched in general release in January 2011.
+iMeet was a cloud-based video conferencing platform built in HTML 5 and Adobe Flash. iMeet allowed up to 125 participants to communicate using traditional landline audio or VoIP audio and to video conference through webcams. iMeet was launched in general release in January 2011.
 End of product lifecycle 1 April 2019.

 Features

-iMeet is browser-based, supporting Internet Explorer 7.0 and newer, Mozilla Firefox 4 and newer, Google Chrome 11 and newer, and Safari 5 and newer.
-Native iMeet apps are available for the iPhone, the iPad and for Android smartphones.
-Many Android tablets can access iMeet through their web browser interface.
+iMeet was browser-based, supporting Internet Explorer 7.0 and newer, Mozilla Firefox 4 and newer, Google Chrome 11 and newer, and Safari 5 and newer.
+Native iMeet apps were available for the iPhone, the iPad and for Android smartphones.
+Many Android tablets could access iMeet through their web browser interface.